james-school-lunatuna31/ShannonsCleaning/README.md

 ### Testing

-Functionally test each feature (SCS-R001 to R005) to ensure it works as intended.
-User feedback and beta testing for additional features (SCS-R006 and R008).
+Functionally test each feature (SCS-R001 to R007) to ensure it works as intended.

-## 9. Appendices

-(Not applicable)

-## 10. Index

-(Not applicable at this time)